A-R-Yazdi/Remote-communities-/README.md

 - Enter parameters in the textbook on the top of the cell
 - Click add tag

 Next we create `runner.ipynb` to run `XGBoost-LingJun_df1.ipynb` with different parameters.
+Note that in `runner.ipynb` we are actually mass generating the model for different location data (there are 9 locations at the present).